thealexcullen/Alex-Cullen/README.md

 The iz_work.r is very very early work for a project we are working on at Mizzou Baseball.
 We are trying to gauge command within our pitchers and give a score for each pitch corresponding with a location target.
+As of right now I am just playing with some simple distance and score calculations to get an idea of our best command guys.